Words By: Fleet News

 Drones have been getting a bit of bad press as of late, with most coverage focusing on malicious use and dangerous applications.
 It can be difficult to see the positives and the possibilities amidst the negatives – so, welcome The Lake Victoria Challenge.

 The goal of the challenge is to discover the most applicable, sustainable air drone technology that can safely and reliably connect the people of Lake Victoria – one of the most densely populated rural areas in the world.
-Saving both time and money in transport, an infrastructure based on drone flight would be used to deliver necessities like medical aid and food/drink to the isolated region.
+An infrastructure based on drone flight would be used to deliver necessities, such as medical aid, food, and drink, to the isolated region.

-The Lake Victoria Challenge is a truly great opportunity to showcase technology whilst improving the quality of life and long-term infrastructure system of the people of the Lake Victoria basin – and to highlight the good side of drones.
+The Lake Victoria Challenge is a great opportunity to showcase technology, whilst improving the quality of life and long-term infrastructure system of the people of the Lake Victoria basin.

 If you are an air drone provider that has a functional system with delivery capabilities, please apply to The Lake Victoria Challenge here.